Resonant Frames

 "Concentration" is an audio-visual digital multimedia project that offers an immersive exploration into 20th and 21st century queer and feminist history, culture, and activism.
 Through a combination of visuals, soundscapes, and interactive elements, "Concentration" invites viewers to engage with a diverse range of cultural artifacts, figures, and themes connected to popular culture, academia, media ephemera, memorabilia, and grassroots community-contributed art.

-"Concentration" was featured for at Experiments in Cinema: A Celebration of International Cinematic Experimentation, v18:4 (2023) at The Guild Cinema in Albuquerque, NM, April 18-22 and online May 1-10, 2023; the Southwest Popular/American Culture Association 44th Annual Conference in Albuquerque, NM, February 22-25, 2023; the Popular Culture Association (PCA) National Conference, April 13-16, 2022 (virtual due to pandemic).
+"Concentration" was featured at Experiments in Cinema: A Celebration of International Cinematic Experimentation, v18:4 (2023) at The Guild Cinema in Albuquerque, NM, April 18-22 and online May 1-10, 2023; the Southwest Popular/American Culture Association 44th Annual Conference in Albuquerque, NM, February 22-25, 2023; the Popular Culture Association (PCA) National Conference, April 13-16, 2022 (virtual due to pandemic).

 Audio-Visual: Welcome to Concentration